Awesome Rhyming Riddles with Answers for Kids

 With a cap and a stem, I grow in the ground,

-in the forest and gardens, I'm often around.
+in the forest and in gardens, I'm often around.

-Standing on one leg I am often small,
+Standing on one leg I am usually small,

 I grow after the rain, most often in the Fall.